vpunjabi/RF_PixelReader/README.md

 RF_PixelReader
 ==============
-Here is the preliminary document explanining how to download and install the Rocket Fuel Pixel Reader - PULSAR:
+Here is the preliminary document explanining how to download and install the Rocket Fuel Pixel Reader - Pulse :

 <b>Load the extension</b>